syr-cn/ReMemR1/README.md

 ```
 More references can be found in ray's documentation [here](https://verl.readthedocs.io/en/latest/start/multinode.html).

+### Start the Training

-After all the nodes are ready, the training can be launched via:
+After all the nodes are ready (or you prefer single-node training), the training can be launched via:
 ```bash
 bash scripts/1_run_train_ReMemR1_3B.sh
 bash scripts/1_run_train_ReMemR1_7B.sh
 ```

+You might adjust the `N_NODE` variable to match your number of devices.

 ## Evaluation